P4jMepR/chicks-gold-Frontend/README.md

 ## Overview

-The Chicks Gold Marketplace is a mock platform designed to mimic an online store for game-related items.
-It showcases product listings, responsive navigation, and interactive components such as shopping carts and pagination—all built without the use of external styling frameworks to highlight proficiency in fundamental web technologies.
+The Chicks Gold Marketplace is a mock platform designed to mimic a provided design of an online store for game-related items and services.
+It showcases product listings, responsive navigation and interactive components such as shopping carts and pagination—all built without the use of external styling frameworks.

 ## Features